 But perhaps this was an opportunity, I thought.
 I would substitute butter for the shortening and then blog about the nearly perfect cookie I had perfected with butter.
 But once again, my earth shattered.
 The cookies I prepared with the butter-for-shortening substitution were terrible.
-The texture lacked the softness and chewiness of Kristina’s, and the flavor, perhaps tarnished by over baking, was just not as I had remembered.
+The texture lacked the softness and chewiness of Kristina’s, and the flavor, perhaps tarnished by over baking, was not as I had remembered.
 Did Kristina in fact use shortening in her cookies?
 I was still in disbelief.

-I couldn’t help but wish my butter-flavored-shortening molasses crinkles to fail.
-As they baked, I kept thinking, there’s no way my adorable cousin Kristina could use such a vile product.
-No way.
-But when I pulled from the oven a pan with nine perfectly golden domed mounds crinkling up at me, I began to believe.
+It was time for me to try shortening.
+Throughout the process, I wished the shortening molasses cookies to fail.
+But when I pulled from the oven a pan with nine perfectly golden-domed mounds crinkling up at me, I began to believe.
 And then, after they cooled and I took a bite, and the soft and chewy texture was just as I had remembered, and the flavor, too, was buttery and not at all artificial tasting and spiced with those wintry flavors of cinnamon and cloves, I was convinced.
-These were Kristina’s molasses crinkles.
-I had never been so happy to have such a vile product in my pantry.
+These were Kristina’s molasses cookies.

 I had to call Kristina to discuss.
 “So Kristina,” I said when she answered the phone, “your molasses cookies and I have been on a long journey together, and I’ve finally accepted that you do in fact use shortening, right?”